 (B) The criteria for measuring progress toward the objective.

-(2) Identification of energy efficiency goals for implementation of energy efficiency that can be produced by reasonably achievable, cost effective plans developed in accordance with 170 IAC 4-8-1 et seq. and consistent with the utility’s longer resource planning objectives.
+(2) Identification of goals for implementation of DSM programs that can be developed in accordance with IC 8-1-8.5-10, 170 IAC 4-8-1 et seq. and consistent with the utility’s longer resource planning objectives.

 (3) The implementation schedule for the preferred resource portfolio.